AUCOHL/Malice/README.md

 Remove all dylibs from the project and readd the ones in Build/Libraries.

-### App
-On the terminal:
+The again on the terminal:

-    make app
+    make

 A Malice.app should appear in the root folder.

 Unlike the Linux version, this is *not* portable.
-Well, actually: They're both quite the same, except most Linux-based OSes come with GTK+ and macOS doesn't, so on Linux it is portable and on macOS it is not
+Well, actually: They're both quite the same, except most Linux-based OSes come with GTK+ and macOS doesn't, so on Linux it is portable and on macOS it is not.
+I'm working on something better.

 ## Windows
-Windows is not yet supported.
+Coming soon.

 # License
 GNU General Public License v2 or (at your option), any later version.
 Check 'LICENSE'.